vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

-  Called after the instance has just been mounted where `el` is replaced by the newly created `vm.$el`.
+  Called after the instance has been mounted, where `el` is replaced by the newly created `vm.$el`.
 If the root instance is mounted to an in-document element, `vm.$el` will also be in-document when `mounted` is called.

   Note that `mounted` does **not** guarantee that all child components have also been mounted.
 If you want to wait until the entire view has been rendered, you can use [vm.$nextTick](#vm-nextTick) inside of `mounted`: